ProAgent: Building Proactive Cooperative Agents with Large Language Models: Experiments

 \subsection{Experimental Settings}

-Following previous work on cooperative AI and human-AI cooperation, we choose Overcooked-AI as our test environment, in which two agents swiftly prepare and serve soups by placing up to three ingredients in a pot, cooking the soup, filling the soup with the dish, and delivering the soup.
-Agents must dynamically allocate tasks and collaborate effectively.
+Following previous works on cooperative AI and human-AI cooperation, we choose Overcooked-AI as our test environment, in which two agents swiftly prepare and serve soups by placing up to three ingredients in a pot, cooking the soup, filling the soup with the dish, and delivering the soup.
+Agents must dynamically allocate tasks and cooperate effectively.
 Five classical layouts are used: \textit{Cramped Room}, \textit{Asymmetric Advantages}, \textit{Forced Coordination}, \textit{Coordination Ring}, and \textit{Counter Circuit}.
-A detailed description of each layout can be found in the appendices.
+A detailed description of each layout can be found in the appendix.

-Our primary concern behind this work is how well the agents developed so far based on ZSC methods can collaborate with diverse teammates, ranging from different AI agents to humans.
+Our primary concern behind this work is how well the agents developed so far based on ZSC methods can cooperate with diverse teammates, ranging from different AI agents to humans.
 In previous works on Overcooked-AI, the cooperative performance of an agent is often evaluated with two held-out populations: self-play (SP) agent and human proxy model.
-We conduct a comparative analysis between our proposed ProAgent and alternatives prevalent in the field including SP \cite{tesauro1994td, carroll2019utility}, PBT \cite{jaderberg2017population}, FCP \cite{strouse2021collaborating}, MEP \cite{zhao2023maximum}, and COLE \cite{li2023cooperative, li2023tackling}.
-Besides, we also select the human proxy model proposed by \cite{carroll2019utility} to test the agent's ability to cooperate with humans.
-We traversed each algorithm in combination with all other algorithms: we put an agent under one algorithm $A$ and pair it with another algorithm $B$ to form ($A$, $B$) pair and testing it with 10 episodes, collecting the mean and standard variation data of overall return.
-In addition, we switch positions and form a new pair ($B$, $A$) as the starting point of the two agents is not symmetrical.
+We conduct a comparative analysis between our proposed ProAgent and five alternatives prevalent in the field including SP~\citep{tesauro1994td, carroll2019utility}, PBT~\citep{jaderberg2017population}, FCP~\citep{strouse2021collaborating}, MEP~\citep{zhao2023maximum}, and COLE~\citep{li2023cooperative, li2024tackling}.
+We combined the above six algorithms in pairs to construct 36 pairs.
+For example, we choose the SP algorithm as player 0 and the PBT algorithm as player 1, and these two algorithms can form an agent pair (SP, PBT).
+Since the two players are not all homogeneous, we will also form a (PBT, SP) algorithm pair.
+For each algorithm pair, we ran five episodes and collected the mean and standard variation of the episode returns.
+Besides, we also select the human proxy model proposed by~\citep{carroll2019utility} to test the agent's ability to cooperate with humans.